-In Section 3 we first define our primary outcome and main hypothesis.
+In Section 3, we first define our primary outcome and main hypothesis.
 Then we list several secondary outcomes that we use to study different alternative mechanisms through which the experiment may affect individuals.
-Because we consider the power of the experiment to be too low for multiple hypothesis corrections, the secondary outcome analysis will not provide confirmatory evidence.
+As the power of the experiment is likely to be too low for multiple hypothesis corrections, the secondary outcome analysis will not provide confirmatory evidence.

 The design of the sampling is described in Section 4.
-We also provide simple power calculations that indicate the minimum detectable effect to be around 11% increase in employment.
-We also show the first balancing tests that were provided to us after randomization.

-Section 5 presents the econometric specification we plan to use in the intention to treat analysis.
-The objective of this analysis is to conduct a simple evaluation of the experiment.
-In Section 6 we discuss plans to conduct additional analysis to explore the mechanisms in more detail.
-In particular, we specify an econometric specification to estimate labor supply elasticities.
-The last sections focuse on data collection and study timeline.
+We also provide simple power calculations that indicate the minimum detectable effect to be around 11% increase in employment, and show the first balancing tests.
+Section 5 presents the econometric specification for the intention to treat analysis.
+The objective of this analysis is to conduct a straightforward evaluation of the experiment.
+The next two sections focus on data collection and study timeline.
+The last section discusses the 2018 reform in the unemployment benefit system that may have implications for the evaluation of basic income experiment.
+Preliminary plans for unravelling labor supply estimates are discussed in Appendix.